 The Traditional Sourcing Models

-There are several ways to source products to sell.
+There are several ways to source and manage inventory to sell.

 - Private Label